drewm1980/multi_view_stereo_benchmark/README.md

     (press `c` to configure, `e` if PCL stuff throws errors, `g` to generate Makefiles and exit) `make`

-1. Build the reconstruction algorithms using the instructions in extern/README.md
+1. Build the reconstruction algorithms by running bootstrap.sh.
+See extern/README.md for details.

 ## Running
 1. Run `./reconstruct.py` to generate all of the point cloud reconstructions